🔍 공개 퀴즈 검색

 1. Create mental images of what you're reading ✓

-2. Memorize the page layout
+2. Memorize the page layout and design

 3. Only read books with illustrations